-Coming up slightly short for that Reward Flight redemption or upgrade?
-Follow this guide to purchase and top up those missing Qantas Points.
+Coming up slightly short for that Qantas Reward Flight or upgrade?
+Follow this guide to purchase the extra Qantas Points you need.

 When can I buy Qantas Frequent Flyer Points?

 - You may only purchase Qantas Frequent Flyer Points to make up your shortage when you have a specific reward flight or upgrade in mind to redeem.

 - You can only purchase up to 15% of the points required for that flight or upgrade, ie you must already have at least 85% of the needed points.

 - Points are sold in blocks of 500.
 You can purchase a minimum of 500 points up to a maximum of 20,000 points.

 - You can only purchase points once every 12 months.

 - You can only purchase points for yourself.

 How much do Qantas Frequent Flyer Points cost?

 |Pricing for points (GST inclusive)|